-- ❖ Beginning in FY 2019 this new program includes positions and costs reporting directly to the Chief Communications, Community and Workforce Engagement Officer.
-In FY 2018 and prior years, these positions and costs were included in Multimedia Communications (2701). - Staffing changes reflect the following transfers: - o 1.0 Professional position from Family, Community, and Staff Communication (0302). - 1.0 Support Staff position from Family, Community, and Staff Communication (0302) converted to a 1.0 Professional position. - o 1.0 Professional position from Multimedia Communication (2701).
+- Beginning in FY 2019 this new program includes positions and costs reporting directly to the Chief Communications, Community and Workforce Engagement Officer.
+In FY 2018 and prior years, these positions and costs were included in Multimedia Communications (2701). - Staffing changes reflect the following: - Transfer of a 1.0 Professional position from Family, Community, and Staff Communication (0302). - Transfer of a 1.0 Support Staff position from Family, Community, and Staff Communication (0302) converted to a 1.0 Professional position. - Transfer of a 1.0 Professional position from Multimedia Communication (2701).